AdaXL/SmartPillbox/README.md

 Implemented an interface with Django framework for data input, with AWS as the server, and raspberry pi as the controller

+Contributed by a group of 4 members in BIC program.